cappig/blog/content/genfun.md

 This sequence ([A000108 in the OEIS](https://oeis.org/A000108)) is quite special; its members are called the [Catalan numbers](https://en.wikipedia.org/wiki/Catalan_number).
 They get their name from [Eugène Charles Catalan](https://en.wikipedia.org/wiki/Eug%C3%A8ne_Charles_Catalan), a 19th-century Belgian mathematician, but they were described much earlier by the Mongolian mathematician [Minggatu](https://en.wikipedia.org/wiki/Minggatu) in the 1730s and [Leonhard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler) in 1751.

 What makes this sequence special is the fact that it shows up so commonly in combinatorics.
-For the sake of brevity, I will just list out the most famous ones:
+For the sake of brevity, I will just list out the most famous occurrences here:

 * The number of legal ways to arrange \\(n\\) sets of parenthesis.
 This is directly equivalent to the number of possible [Dyck words](https://en.wikipedia.org/wiki/Dyck_language) of length \\(2n\\).
 * The number of ways to triangulate a convex \\((n+2)\\)-gon.
 This is the way Euler discovered Catalan numbers.